 Roughage: Know Why Roughage Is Essential Food Source For The Useful Bacteria

 Roughage is the part of plant foods which the body can’t digest by itself.
 But it’s still an essential food source for the useful bacteria in the gut.
 It may also help weight control and reduce some risk factors of heart diseases.
 Dietary fibre might help to lower high cholesterol and blood pressure levels, both are risk factors for heart diseases.

 High-fibre foods like whole grains, nuts, seeds, vegetables, legumes and fruits help slow digestion.
 Slow digestion may help steady the blood sugar levels by reducing the absorption of sugar into the bloodstream.
 Some studies have shown that fibre helps to regulate blood sugar and insulin levels.

-Minerals: Why Minerals Are Great Benefits Of Nutrition
+Minerals: Why Minerals Are Significant Benefits Of Nutrition

-The body needs and uses minerals for many different kinds of jobs.
-These jobs include keeping the heart, brain and bones working correctly.
+The body needs and uses minerals for many jobs.
+These jobs include keeping the heart, brain, and bones working correctly.
 Minerals are also essential for producing enzymes and hormones.
-Macrominerals and trace minerals are the two kinds of minerals the body uses.
+Macro-minerals and trace minerals are the two kinds of minerals the body uses.

 The two groups of minerals are equally important.
 However, trace minerals are less than the significant minerals in their quantities.
 The amounts required in the body do not imply their importance.
-A balanced diet generally provides all of these essential minerals, which are benefits of nutrition.
+A balanced diet provides these essential minerals, which are benefits of nutrition.

 Water: Why Water Is Indispensable